 8. Hallstatt, Austria

-During our spring break trip abroad, we travelled to Germany, Austria, Switzerland, Spain and Italy.
+During our spring break trip abroad, we traveled to Germany, Austria, Switzerland, Spain and Italy.
 Choosing our Austria destination literally happened because I saw a picture on the back of a calendar in Staples.
 So, to Hallstatt we went!
 We didn’t know it was the “off-season” for the town, so there wasn’t much to do besides hike and bike.
 We hiked to the top of the town, through the fog, and enjoyed the breathtaking landscapes.
 To get there, we took a bus, multiple trains, a ferry, another bus, and then finally a short drive on a dirt road.
 It was insane, and so so worth it!
-We hope to go back during their “on-season” some day!
+We hope to go back during their “on-season” someday!

 9. Chamonix, France